gssbzn/keo-bot/README.md

 A test Slack bot that counts kudos to your team mates.

+## Configuration

+Make sure you configure the needed env variables
+- TOKEN
+  > Slack authentication token.

+- KUDOS_WORD
+  > The word you wish to use to congratulate your team mates.

+- LOCALE
+  > Locale for messages from the bot, right now only spanish and english are supported.

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and [MongoDB](https://www.mongodb.org/).